awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns.md

 Your campaign can send a message to all users in a segment, or you can allocate a holdout, which is a percentage of users who receive no messages\.
 The segment can be one that you created on the **Segments** page or one that you define while you create the campaign\.

-You can set the campaign's schedule to send the message once or at a recurring frequency, such as once a week\.
-To prevent users from receiving the message at inconvenient times, the schedule can include a quiet time during which no messages are sent\.
+You can set the campaign's schedule to send the message once or at a recurring frequency, such as once per week\.
+You can also set up your campaign to send messages when specific events occur\.
+For example, you can send a campaign when a user creates a new account, or when a customer adds an item to their shopping cart, but doesn't complete their purchase\.
+To prevent users from receiving your messages at inconvenient times, you can also configure your campaigns so that they don't send messages during specific quiet hours\.

 To experiment with alternative campaign strategies, set up your campaign as an A/B test\.
 An A/B test includes two or more treatments of the message or schedule\.
 Treatments are variations of your message or schedule\.
 As your users respond to the campaign, you can view campaign analytics to compare the effectiveness of each treatment\.